nmstory/espelho/README.md

 ./build/visualiser/espelho_visualiser 7001 7000    # terminal 2
 ```

-Each window shows your own position (green) moving automatically and your
+Each window shows your own 1,000 objects (green) moving automatically in a
-peer's mirrored position (orange).
-Close either window, press Escape, or
+phyllotaxis spiral and your peer's mirrored objects (orange).
+Close either
-Ctrl+C to exit.
+window, press Escape, or Ctrl+C to exit.

 ## Tests